pvieito/PythonKit/README.md

 ## Build

 You can build `PythonKit` with Swift PM.
 You can configure the Python version to use in the build process with the `PYTHON` environment variable (for example, `PYTHON=3`).
-The default build will use the Python 2.
+The default build will use Python 2.

 Swift PM uses `pkg-config` to find the Python library and headers so it is required.